Sam-Berens/TFCEnsament/README.md

 ## Citing this toolbox
 If you use TFCEnsament in your work, please cite:

 > Berens, S. (2025).
 TFCEnsament: MATLAB tools for threshold-free cluster enhancement.
-GitHub repository. doi:10.5281/zenodo.xxxxx
+GitHub repository.

 and the original TFCE paper:

 > Smith, S.M., & Nichols, T.E.
 (2009).
-Threshold-Free Cluster Enhancement: Addressing problems of smoothing, threshold dependence and localisation in cluster inference.
-NeuroImage, 44(1), 83-98.
+Threshold-Free Cluster Enhancement: Addressing problems of smoothing, threshold dependence and localisation in cluster inference. _NeuroImage, 44_(1), 83-98.

 ---